 Oily skin begins in the sebaceous glands.
 These tiny glands are found in the hair that covers our skin and release sebum day and night.

-Sebum is a waxy substance that looks and feels oily, offering protection and lubrication to the skin.
-This means that sebum is essential, but production must be moderated.
+Sebum is a waxy substance that looks and feels oily.
+It offers protection and lubrication to the skin.
+Sebum is essential, but production must be moderated.

 Excessive sebum production can block the skin’s pores and lead to blemishes and imperfections.
 Most notably, you’ll wake up with oily skin in the morning.

-Sometimes, oily skin is a consequence of the genetic lottery.
-You’ll likely inherit this characteristic if your parents have large sebaceous glands.
+Oily skin is sometimes a consequence of the genetic lottery.
+If your parents have large sebaceous glands, you’ll likely inherit this characteristic.

 According to the International Journal of Cosmetic Science, black skin usually produces the most sebum.

 If this doesn’t apply to you, oily skin will have another explanation.
 Here are the most common causes: